 Michael: Gotta go wash my eyes...

-In an episode of Being Human, upon visiting a vampire party, full of humans willingly offering themselves as food sources to rather underdressed vampires, George turns to Nina and requests that when they get home, she remind him to "gouge out his brain, with a spoon".
+- In an episode of Being Human (UK), upon visiting a vampire party, full of humans willingly offering themselves as food sources to rather underdressed vampires, George turns to Nina and requests that when they get home, she remind him to "gouge out his brain, with a spoon".

-Everybody Loves Raymond: Upon hearing about his father swimming nude at the lodge, Ray says, "I'm gonna gouge out my eyes."
+- Everybody Loves Raymond: Upon hearing about how his mother used to pose naked for their father's paintings, Ray says, "I'm gonna gouge out my eyes."
 Which in turn prompts Robert to reply, "But you can't gouge out your mind's eye."